Scrollar Invariants of Tropical Curves: Chains of Loops of Fixed Gonality

 By \cref{lemma: Lambda}, we see that $\Lambda$ is the unique tableau on a $(g-1)\times2$ rectangle.
 Since the symbols 1 and $g$ appear only once, $\Lambda$ imposes no conditions on the torsion of the first or last loops of $\Gamma$.
 Each symbol $i$ in the range $1<i<g$ appears twice in $\Lambda$, in boxes $(0,i-1)$ and $(1,i-2)$, which are lattice distance 2 from each other.
 Thus we must have $m_i=2$ and the torsion profile of $\Gamma$ is as above. \end{proof}

-We will denote by $\lab$ the tableau on the rectangular partition $(g-2) \times 2$ obtained by deleting boxes $(1,a-2)$ and $(0,b-1)$ from $\Lambda$.
+We denote by $\lab$ the tableau on the rectangular partition $(g-2) \times 2$ obtained by deleting boxes $(1,a-2)$ and $(0,b-1)$ from $\Lambda$, and sliding the remaining boxes together vertically.
 Note that the symbols appearing in these boxes are $a$ and $b$, respectively.
 This defines a tableau if and only if $b \geq a-1$.
 Tableaux of the form $\lab$ are of interest for the following reason.